CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: CSI-fingerprinting Positioning Using Deep CNN

 \subsubsection{Attention with relative positional information}

-The last thing about the AAConv is the relative positional information, without which the output features are permutation equivariant for the pixel locations in input features~\cite{bello2019attention}.
-To encourage the attention mechanism to consider both the pixel distance and feature similarity, I. Bello et al. in~\cite{bello2019attention} incorporate relative positional encodings~\cite{shaw2018self} to~(\ref{equ:2}):
+The last thing about the AAConv is the relative positional information, without which AAConv is permutation equivariant~\cite{bello2019attention}.
+Permutation equivariant means that for any permutation $\pi$ of the pixel locations, the equation $AAConv(\pi(X))= \pi(AAConv(X))$ holds for AAConv, where $X$ denotes the input features.
+Permutation equivariant is an undesirable property for CSI-fingerprinting localization as it means the structural information in CSI is not utilized effectively.
+To encourage the attention mechanism to consider both the pixel locations and feature similarity, I. Bello et al. in~\cite{bello2019attention} incorporate relative positional encodings~\cite{shaw2018self} to~(\ref{equ:2}):